Adaptive Relaxation based Non-Conservative Chance Constrained Stochastic MPC: Problem formulation

 \end{remark}

-\begin{remark}[\textbf{Non-conservative chance constraint satisfaction in `practical sense' in closed-loop even under repeated large uncertainties}] { As the nominal OA-SMPC always has access to relaxed feasible states, it is possible for the predicted nominal solutions to always violate the (original) state constraints $\forall k,t$ (as strict satisfaction of~\eqref{chance_mpc_previous_1} is not mandatory in our formulation).
+\begin{remark}[\textbf{Non-conservative chance constraint satisfaction in a `practical sense' in closed-loop even under time-varying uncertainty distribution, and repeated large uncertainties}] { As the nominal OA-SMPC always has access to relaxed feasible states, it is possible for the predicted nominal solutions to always violate the (original) state constraints $\forall k,t$ (as satisfaction of~\eqref{chance_mpc_previous_1} is not mandatory in our formulation).
 In closed-loop, thus, if solutions are continuously violated more than the maximum prescribed level, $h_i$ increases until $h_i \rightarrow 0^-$ according to~\eqref{h_update_2}.
 Mathematical violations can still persist in $V_i(t+1)$ after $h_i \rightarrow 0^-$ which fails to give the benefit of adaptive relaxation.
 These violations can be ignored during practical implementation, by adding a small $\varepsilon >0$ to $g_i$ resulting in considering violations only if $G_ix(t+1)>g_i+\varepsilon$.
 The consideration of $\varepsilon$ in tracking violations is an operational step and can be removed by the user when $h_i$ decreases sufficiently to relax the state constraint and reduce conservatism.
-This adaptive behavior of our system along with post-processing ensures that the chance constraints in~\eqref{chance_real} are satisfied in a `practical sense' in closed-loop, which previous works~\cite{IEEE_1},\cite{Guo2018} do not consider under repeated large uncertainties, when the mixed worst-case disturbance sequence is not known a-priori.
+This adaptive behavior of our system along with post-processing ensures that the chance constraints in~\eqref{chance_real} are satisfied in a `practical sense' in closed-loop, which previous works~\cite{IEEE_1, Guo2018,capone2024online} may not be able to satisfy under repeated large uncertainties when the mixed worst-case disturbance sequence is not known a-priori, or if the uncertainty distribution changes with time.
 Note that the mixed worst-case disturbance sequence computed via scenarios of uncertainty in~\cite{IEEE_1,Guo2018} may in itself be over-conservative~\cite{lorenzen2016constraint}.}

 \end{remark}